Stephen R. Lee

 Professor & HEad

-Steve was appointed in July 2009 to a five-year term as Head of the School of Architecture (re-appointed in July 2014 to a second five-year term) and is the track chair of the CMU Master of Science in Sustainable Design degree.
-He served as the faculty adviser for the CMU School of Architecture’s Solar Decathlon teams (2002, 2005 and 2007) and his teaching activities have resulted in the integration of undergraduate courses related to design, environment, materials, structures and construction.
+Steve was appointed in July 2009 as Head of the School of Architecture.
+He served as the faculty adviser for the CMU School of Architecture’s Solar Decathlon teams (2002, 2005, and 2007) and his teaching activities have resulted in the integration of undergraduate courses related to design, environment, materials, structures, and construction.